LaxitaDetwal/Spotify_data_visualization/README.md

 ## Files Included
 - `spotify.py` - Python script with all EDA and plots
 - `dataset.csv` - Dataset used (from Kaggle)
-- `visuals/` - Output folder for plots
+- `visuals` - Output folder for plots

 ##  Visuals Generated
 - Top 10 most popular tracks